franktiburzi/Databases-Final-Project/README.md

 The website allowed users to perform queries on he data and other features such as organize data into catagories.

-The codebase is not well documented and should not be used as a reference.
+The codebase is not well documented but can still be viewed as a reference

 For a full explanation of the system, including how to implement it locally, [please view the formal report](https://github.com/franktiburzi/MMDA-Project/blob/master/424%20-FinalReport.pdf).